epwalsh/obsidian.nvim/README.md

 - `:ObsidianLinkNew` to create a new note and link it to an in-line visual selection of text.
   This command has one optional argument: the title of the new note.
 If not given, the selected text will be used as the title.
 - `:ObsidianWorkspace` to switch to another workspace.
+- `:ObsidianPasteImg` to paste an image from the clipboard into the note at the cursor position by saving it to the vault and adding a markdown image link.
+You can configure the default folder to save images to with the `attachments.img_folder` option.
 - (experimental) `:ObsidianRename` to rename the note of the current buffer or reference under the cursor, updating all backlinks across the vault.
 Since this command is still in alpha and could potentially write a lot of changes to your vault, I highly recommend committing the current state of your vault (if you're using version control) before running it.
 Alternatively you could do a dry-run first by appending "--dry-run" to the command, e.g. `:ObsidianRename new-id --dry-run`.

 ### Demo